bsdpot/potluck/mastodon-s3/README.md

 The EMAIL parameter is the email address to use for letsencrypt registration.
 SSL certificates are mandatory, modern browsers won't open camera or microphone unless SSL enabled.

 The MAILHOST parameter is the hostname or IP address of a mail server to us.
+Legacy SSL is not supported, older mail hosts are not suitable.

 The MAILUSER and MAILPASS parameters are the mail user credentials.